What you need to know

 Ways to pay the fee

-You can pay your application fee electronically using your online bank account.
+You can pay your application fee (and any other rulings fee) electronically using your online bank account.

 Make internet payments through your bank account using the following details: